-A consequence of the different consolidation methods is that both total assets and total liabilities are lower under Solvency II than in the financial statements.
-This is due to one- line consolidation of several subsidiaries in the solvency balance sheet.
+Both total assets and total liabilities are lower under Solvency II than in the financial statements.
+This is due to one-line consolidation of several subsidiaries in the solvency balance sheet.
 Differences in consolidation methods will not affect the value of own funds, as opposed to valuation differences.
-Different valuations of subsidiaries give a total of NOK 2.4 billion lower value for the solvency balance sheet, ref.
+Different valuations of subsidiaries give a total of NOK 2.5 billion lower value for the solvency balance sheet, ref.
 Table 21.